qubole/spark-acid/README.md

 ## Developer resources
 ### Build

-This project has the following sbt projects which have to be built in sequence, one after the other:

-* **shaded-dependencies**: This is an sbt project to create the shaded hive metastore and hive exec jars combined into a fat jar `spark-acid-shaded-dependencies`.
+1. First, build the dependencies and publish it to local.
+The *shaded-dependencies* sub-project is an sbt project to create the shaded hive metastore and hive exec jars combined into a fat jar `spark-acid-shaded-dependencies`.
 This is required due to our dependency on Hive 3 for Hive ACID, and Spark currently only supports Hive 1.2

 To compile and publish shaded dependencies jar:

+    cd shaded-dependencies
     sbt clean publishLocal

-* **acid-datasource**: The main project for the datasource.
-This has the actual code for the datasource, which implements the interaction with Hive ACID transaction and HMS subsystem.

-To compile, first publish the dependencies jar locally as mentioned above.
-After that:
+2. Next, build the main project:

+    cd ..
     sbt assembly

 This will create the `spark-acid-assembly-0.4.0.jar` which can be now used in your application.

+### Test
 Tests are run against a standalone docker setup.
 Please refer to [Docker setup] (docker/README.md) to build and start a container.

 _NB: Container run HMS server, HS2 Server and HDFS and listens on port 10000,10001 and 9000 respectively.
 So stop if you are running HMS or HDFS on same port on host machine._